graalvm/taming-build-time-initialization/BUILD_TIME_METHOD_EVALUATION_PROPOSAL.md

 1. The method return type is effectively immutable.
 2. The method is marked with `static`, or `final`, or it is a constructor of a `@Pure`-annotated record.

-A method annotated with `@Precompute` will be computed at link time and the result stored in the method body when all of its arguments are constant including the receiver.
+A method annotated with `@Precompute` will be computed at link time and the result stored in the method body when all of its arguments (including the receiver) are precomputed terms.

 In case a `@Precompute`-annotated method throws an exception at build time, the invocation is replaced with a `throw` statement that will rethrow the same exception at runtime.